Acupuncture for insomnia depression and anxiety

 Anxiety, Depression

-Acupuncture for insomnia depression and anxiety – these are common conditions that acupuncturists see on a daily basis.
+Acupuncture for insomnia, depression, and anxiety – these are common conditions that acupuncturists see on a daily basis.
 Whether it is the stress of daily life, complications or unwanted side effects from pharmaceutical medication, Lifestyle factors or Pain Acupuncture may have a great benefit to you.
 Acupuncture has the ability to regulate the body’s energy system.
 This gives great credence to helping managing symptoms of anxiety, stress, insomnia, and depression.
 For those already experienced with acupuncture, they have the deeper understanding of the wellness benefits that acupuncture has to give.
 At Acupuncture Zen in Delray Beach Dr. Tony Willcox has created a healing and soothing environment from the moment you enter the space there is a deep peace and reverence to this wellness spa.

 Click Here To View More Articles | Research | Resources